-The Minister appoints the President and Chief Executive Officer, who holds this position at the Minister’s discretion and is accountable to the Board of Directors for the Regional Health Authority’s general management and the conduct of its internal affairs within the framework of the Board’s By-Laws, rules, policies, and directives.
-In these By-Laws, CEO refers to the Chief Executive Officer or his or her delegate.
+The Minister appoints the President and Chief Executive Officer, who holds this position at the Minister’s discretion and is accountable to the Board of Directors (the “Board”) for the general management and conduct of the internal affairs of the Regional Health Authority (RHA) within the framework of the Board’s By-Laws, By-Law Rules, policies, and directives.
+In these By-Laws, CEO refers to the President and Chief Executive Officer or their delegate.

-In the course of his or her duties, the CEO must:
+In the course of their duties, the CEO is:

-- Be responsible for the management of the RHA;
+- Responsible for the management of the RHA;

-- Be responsible for the selection, hiring, supervision, continuing education, orientation, and termination of all employees;
+- Responsible for the selection, hiring, supervision, continuing education, orientation and termination of all employees;

-- Attend all Board meetings and Board committee meetings unless exempted from doing so by the Board;
+- Required to attend all Board meetings and Board committee meetings unless exempted from doing so by the Board;

-- Be a non-voting ex officio member of all RHA committees, including all Board committees or sub-committees;
+- A non-voting ex officio member of all RHA committees, including all Board committees or sub-committees;

-- Be responsible for taking necessary measures to meet the requirements set out in the Health and Business Plan approved by the RHA, the Regional Health Authorities Act, the Hospital Act, and the By-Laws and policies of the Board and ensure that the RHA’s employees comply with all legislation governing the RHA;
+- Responsible for taking necessary steps to meet the requirements set out in the Health and Business Plan approved by the RHA and in the Regional Health Authorities Act and Hospital Act and related regulations, for applying the By-Laws, By-Law Rules and policies of the Board, and for ensuring that the RHA’s employees comply with all legislation governing the RHA;

 - Implement the annual operational and capital plans approved by the Board and monitor operational and financial plans and the achievement of expected results.
 Submit reports to the Board at regular intervals in this regard and take the improvement measures that are required.